More pain stored up for Emerging Europe in 2023

 Fleeing Russians lift Central Asia and Caucasus economies

-There has also been a better-than-expected performance across most of Central Asia and the Caucasus this year, and the EBRD lifted its average 2023 forecast for Central Asia while those for the three South Caucasus countries were left unchanged.
+There has also been a better-than-expected performance across most of Central Asia and the Caucasus this year, and the EBRD lifted its average 2023 forecast for Central Asia, while those for the three South Caucasus countries were left unchanged.

 The EBRD projects GDP in Eastern Europe and the Caucasus (excluding Ukraine) to grow by 4.6% in 2022, with temporary stays by Russians boosting consumption in Armenia and Georgia, a major factor behind the growth in the two countries.
 Growth is then expected to slow to 2.5% in 2023.